 Non-Students – £5/year

-Purchase membership easily online on the EUSA website or in person at any of our events.
+You can easily purchase your membership online on the EUSA website, or in person if you are a student at the UoE at any of our events.

 We run workshops, for scientists to develop their public engagement skills, and discussion events where attendees have the opportunity to discuss contentious or controversial areas of science, as well as diverse events in science and family festivals.
 We have had discussions on human genome editing, nuclear power, climate change, and what we would do if we were contacted by extraterrestrial life.

 Subscribe to our Google calendar for event notifications: